-The WooCommerce plugin for the WordPress platform is one of the world’s most popular options for building an online store, with millions of active installations and user base ranging from small start ups to multi national businesses.
+The WooCommerce plugin is one of the world’s most popular options for building an online store using WordPress, with millions of active installations and a user base ranging from small start-ups to multi-national businesses.

-As a base it can be used to build a variety of different ecommerce stores, from simple b2c stores to multi-vendor marketplaces.
+As a base, it can be used to build a variety of different ecommerce stores, from simple b2c stores to multi-vendor marketplaces.
 But is it a good Ecommerce plugin for WordPress?
-Well that is what I am going to answer in this review.

 Total out of 5